-3-year accelerated track social science students may qualify to apply for entry into the OT professional curriculum with a minimum of 96 credits at the end of their junior year and upon successful completion of prerequisite coursework.
+3-year accelerated track social science students may qualify to apply for entry into the OT professional curriculum with a minimum of 93 credits at the end of their junior year and upon successful completion of prerequisite coursework.
 The designation 'accelerated track' must be made no later than the first semester of the Sophomore year.
 This designation allows students to apply to the OT program in the fall of their Junior year and start the professional sequence as Seniors.

-NOTE - Transfer students who enter the College later than the first semester of the Sophomore year are not eligible for the accelerated path and must complete a Bachelor degree, including the OT prerequisites.
+NOTE - Transfer students who enter the University later than the first semester of the Sophomore year are not eligible for the accelerated path and must complete a Bachelor degree, including the OT prerequisites.

-Admission to and completion of a Dominican College under-graduate degree is not a guarantee of admission to the Graduate Occupational Therapy Program.
+Admission to and completion of a Dominican University New York undergraduate degree is not a guarantee of admission to the Graduate Occupational Therapy Program.
 Admission selection is competitive.
-However, candidates who have completed at least 60 cred-its of coursework at Dominican College prior to applying to the Graduate Occupational Therapy Program are given preference in the admission selection process over candidates from outside of the College.
+However, candidates who have completed at least 60 credits of coursework at Dominican University New York prior to applying to the Graduate Occupational Therapy Program are given preference in the admission selection process over candidates from outside of the University.